Saint Dominic and the Order of Friars Preachers

 Diplomats and Heretics

-The Dominican Order, i.e., the Order of Friars Preachers, was founded by St. Dominic de Guzman (c.1170-1221), a canon of the Cathedral of Osma in Spain, when he and his Bishop, Diego, were on a diplomatic mission for the King of Castile and passed through the south of France in 1206.
-There they saw first-hand to what a great extent the lay people of the area had abandon the Christian faith to follow dualistic and heretical beliefs.
+The Dominican Order, i.e., the Order of Friars Preachers, was founded by St. Dominic de Guzman (c.1170-1221), a canon or secular (i.e., diocesan) priest of the Cathedral of Osma in Spain, and he came to establish this order when he and his Bishop, Diego, were on a diplomatic mission for the King of Castile.
+Passing through the south of France in 1206, the two royal legates witnessed first-hand to what a great extent the lay people of the area had abandoned the Christian faith to follow dualistic and heretical beliefs.

-The laity of the late 12th and early 13th centuries were generally uneducated, receiving little instruction from the clergy, and they had become disaffected by the official Church which was seen as corrupt and part of the ruling establishment.
-They were, however, eager to follow the Gospel, and so there arose in the 12th century, more or less spontaneously, poor itinerant preachers who claimed to be imitating the poverty of Jesus.
-Despite being on the whole faithful to the Church, they were looked upon with suspicion by ecclesial authorities.
-These preachers, often acting without the permission of, and even against the directives of such authorities, began to drift away also from the Christian truth.
-The preachers and their followers which Dominic and Diego encountered (called Albigensians because they were centered in the town of Albi), for instance, taught that everything good is from God who is Spirit and Goodness, and that whatever is opposed to such goodness (such as the Church authorities who opposed their preaching) must have its source apart from God.
-They believed that matter, too, being opposed to Spirit, is evil and must be from the source of evil, i.e., from the Devil.
-Likewise, the Catholic Sacraments, since they make use of material things like water, wine, bread and oil, could not be from God.
+Despite initially being generally faithful to the Church, they were looked upon with suspicion by ecclesial authorities.
+These preachers, often acting without the permission of, and even against, the directives of such authorities, began to drift away from the Christian truth.
+These preachers and their followers whom Dominic and Diego encountered, for instance, taught that everything good is from God who is Spirit and Goodness, and that whatever is opposed to such goodness (such as the Church authorities who opposed their preaching) must arise from a power opposed to God.
+They believed that matter, too, being opposed to Spirit, is evil and must be from the source of evil, i.e., from the Devil, equal in power to God.
+Likewise, the Catholic Sacraments, since they make use of material things like water, wine, bread, and oil, could not be from God.
 They also viewed the human body as either worthless, or as evil and a prison for the immortal soul.
 The sincerity of these austere, but misguided, preachers was turned to political ends by local secular authorities, who, in order to thwart their ecclesiastical rivals, gave support to these heretics.

 Poverty and Preaching